jvanname/circcash/CODE_OF_CONDUCT.md

 All entities who are currently affiliated with a college or university are banned from participating in the development of Circcash.
 Furthermore, we refuse to recognize any degree from any college or university since these academic institutions promote violence.

+Academic institutions that have been openly caught promoting violence include Harvard University, the Massachusetts Institute of Technology, and the University of Pennsylvania.

 ## Our Responsibilities

 Project maintainers are responsible for clarifying the standards of acceptable